ORGANIZATIONS AND CREDITS

 Credit – Comics Uniting Nations/Dodds/Strauss/Charles

-Ford Foundation and UN consultant.
-Co-author, or editor of a dozen texts on sustainable development policy.
-Most recent books – The Water, Food, Energy and Climate Nexus: Challenges and an Agenda for Action (edited; with Jamie Bartram), and Negotiating the Sustainable Development Goals: A transformational agenda for an insecure world (with Ambassador David Donoghue and Jimena Leiva Roesch )
+Is the Liberal Democrat Prospective Parliament Candidate for Mid-Derbyshire he is also a visiting Adjunct Professor at the University of North Carolina.
+In 2019 he was a candidate to be the Executive Director of the United Nations Environment Programme.
+He is co-author, or editor of eighteen books and numerous texts on sustainable development policy.
+Most books include – The Water, Food, Energy and Climate Nexus: Challenges and an Agenda for Action (edited; with Jamie Bartram), and Negotiating the Sustainable Development Goals: A transformational agenda for an insecure world (with Ambassador David Donoghue and Jimena Leiva Roesch )

-In 2016 he was a member of an informal expert group for the President of the UN General Assemblies Brookings Report: “Links in the Chain of Sustainable Finance: Accelerating Private Investments for the SDGs, including Climate Action.”
+In 2016 he was a member of an informal expert group for the President of the UN General Assemblies Brookings Report: “Links in the Chain of Sustainable Finance: Accelerating Private Investments for the Sustainable Development Goals, including Climate Action.”

 For the Sustainable Development Goals process he has advised the Ford Foundation, the Communitas Coalition, Article 19 and the World Animal Protection.
 He also set up and advises the government Friends of Governance for Sustainable Development.

 Felix was the Executive Director of Stakeholder Forum for a Sustainable Future from 1992-2012.
 In 2011, Felix was listed in 2011 as one of 25 environmentalists ahead of his time.
 Also, in 2011 he was the chair of the UN Conference Sustainable Societies – Responsive Citizens that put forward the first set of suggestions for the Sustainable Development Goals. (website: www.felixdodds.net) email: email@example.com